By Carrie Webber, Chief Communications Officer and Owner, Jameson Management, Inc.

 Find the sacred time in a safe space, and your patients will respond, remember, return, and more than likely refer others to your practice for the same wonderful experience.

 3. Invest in and maximize your technological tools.

-Both Dr. Jameson and Dr. Hyman will tell you in any and every conversation about tools for case acceptance that the use of intraoral cameras with every provider on every patient is a nonnegotiable piece of their case presentation and patient education process.
+Both Dr. Jameson and Dr. Hyman will tell you in any and every conversation about case presentation tools for optimum case acceptance that the use of intraoral cameras with every provider on every patient is a non-negotiable piece of their case presentation and patient education process.
 Not only are you able to tell your patients what is happening in their mouths, but you are also able to show them.

 A majority of the population considers themselves visual learners; therefore, if you choose not to utilize visual aids in your presentations and education, you are ignoring one of the best methods of absorbing, filtering, and retaining information!

 Not enough can be said about how powerful intraoral cameras are post-presentation.
 When patients with diagnosed but untreated dentistry come back for their regular hygiene visits, your high-performing hygienists will be able to use this visual tool to revisit the areas of concern, show and support the benefits of proceeding as well as the risks of not proceeding, and also provide the doctor the opportunity to revisit the diagnosed treatment when he or she is examining the patient.